 Then you go ahead and figure out how to build a website (Google, Google, Google) or pay someone to do it for you.

 Wrong!
 The internet is a big place and nobody can find your website.
 Back to Google.
 Time to learn about search engine optimization (SEO).
 But that takes months to start working, right?
 Why, yes.
 Yes, it does.
 And it may well never start working.

-So you use the money you don’t have to take out ad space and/or pay for a listing on a wedding website like The Knot or WeddingWire and/or sign up for a booth at a bridal expo.
+So you use the money you don’t have to take out ad space and/or pay for a listing on a wedding website like The Knot or WeddingWire and/or reserve a booth at a bridal expo.
 But before you can exhibit at the show, you need to make prints to hang in your booth, which, by the way, you need to build, and also make a nice print portfolio containing your very best work.

 And then, one day, you get a bite.

 It’s a wedding next August.
 Are you available?
 Uh, yeah, you’re available.
 In fact, you’ve got literally nothing else going on.